• Skip to main content

 Replacing Your CJ Front Brakes

-After several seasons of off-roading your Jeep's brakes will probably need replacing.
-Mud, dust, and small rocks get stuck on the rotors and act like sand paper on your Jeep's brakes.
-This CJ-7 needed a brake job from just such exposure.
+After several seasons of off-roading your Jeep’s brakes will probably need replacing.
+Mud, dust, and small rocks get stuck on the rotors and act like sand paper on your Jeep’s brakes.
+Matt’s CJ-7 needed a brake job from just such exposure.

 We decided to replace the rotors along with the pads to completely freshen up the Jeep’s braking system.
 The old rotors were pretty chewed up from trail debris.
 We also figured to replace the inner wheel hub seal since it was apart.